Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thủ tướng Hungary cảnh báo NATO rời xa mục đích phòng thủ ban đầu, khả năng rơi vào nguy cơ tự diệt vong.
 (Nguồn: Newsweek)

-Hungarian Prime Minister warns NATO is drifting away from its original defensive purpose, potentially risking self-destruction.
+Hungarian Prime Minister warns NATO is straying from its original defensive purpose and is at risk of self-destruction.
 (Source: Newsweek)

-“NATO is approaching a crucial moment,” Orban began.
+“NATO is approaching a crucial moment,” Mr. Orban began.
 “It is important to remember that the most successful military alliance in world history began as a peace project, and its future success depends on its ability to maintain peace.
-But today, instead of peace, the agenda is the pursuit of war; instead of defense, it is offense.
-All this is contrary to NATO’s founding values.
+But today, instead of peace, the agenda is to pursue war; instead of defense, it is offense.
+All of this is contrary to NATO’s founding values.
 Hungary’s historical experience shows that such transformations never lead to a good direction.
 The task today is to maintain the alliance as a peace project.”

-Referring to the latest trends regarding NATO, Prime Minister Orban said that NATO today is moving away from its original purpose, instead pursuing an agenda focused on escalating tensions.
+Referring to the latest trends regarding NATO, Prime Minister Orban said that NATO today is moving away from its original purpose, instead pursuing an agenda focused on steps that escalate tensions.
 He said that if this trend continues, NATO will gradually go to the point of self-destruction.
 He noted that some member states have recently considered the possibility of deploying a NATO operation in Ukraine.

-In late February 2024, French President Emmanuel Macron said he did not rule out the possibility of deploying French troops to Ukraine.
+In late February 2024, French President Emmanuel Macron announced that he did not rule out the possibility of deploying French troops to Ukraine.
 By May, Estonia and Lithuania had signaled their readiness to send troops to Ukraine to carry out logistical and other non-combat missions.

 Hungary officially assumed the rotating presidency of the European Union (EU) from July 1 and will last until the end of 2024.
 In this position, the country has put forward the slogan "Make Europe Great Again".